 Just about any digital piano offers the ability to plug in a set of headphones, allowing you to practise without disturbing anyone!
 Some have recording options and are nice pieces of furniture, too.
-The most important considerations are the sound and the keyboard action.
+The most important considerations are the sound and the keyboard action/response.
 There are many used bargains to be had.
 I'm always happy to offer advice and help you find the right instrument...

 Yamaha digital piano

 Each of the major manufacturers has its good and poor models.
 And it's not always the more expensive ones that are better, actually.

 I hope to compile a list of recommended digital pianos as well as of the models to avoid.
 Until I do, please ask me about a particular model you're considering.